devansh-ramen/flutter_flurry_analytics/README.md

 ## Getting Started

 This is a Flutter plugin to use Flurry Analytics.
-It implements native calls to [Flurry for Android SDK][flurry_sdk_android] and [iOS SDK][flurry_sdk_ios].
+It implements native calls to [Flurry Android SDK][flurry_sdk_android] and [Flurry iOS SDK][flurry_sdk_ios].
 The plugin logs sessions, crash detections, simple event logging, and UserId.